k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 - Sending multiple values in one parameter — you can define a String input parameter to provide a list of values, which the Broadway flow can split into an array using a specified delimiter (e.g.,"CA,NY").
 The delimiter is configured in the split Actor within the flow.

 - You can define a SELECT statement as an input argument.
 The SELECT statement can have binding parameters.
-The parameter values can be either sent into a separate input parameter or added to the SELECT statement.
+The parameter values can be provided either through separate input parameters or directly within the SELECT statement.
 See the [CustomLogicSql flow's examples](#examples-of-an-input-select-query) above.